Looking for COVID-19 Information?

 81

-“We are once again very appreciative of the federal government’s support in providing aid to help us through this surge,” said Jill Hoggard Green, PhD, RN President and Chief Executive Officer of The Queen’s Health System.
+“We are once again very appreciative of the federal government’s support in providing aid to help us through this surge,” said Jill Hoggard Green, PhD, RN President and Chief Executive Officer of The Queen’s Health Systems.
 “This team of nurses and respiratory therapists will provide much needed help to our caregivers who have been working tirelessly for the last 18 months.
 They have sacrificed so much of themselves and we are so appreciative of their efforts.
 We would also like to thank our State partners and the Healthcare Association of Hawaii for their work in making this happen.”

 Hawaii will receive $46 million in federal funding to bring in the more than 500 traveling healthcare workers for hospitals statewide through staffing services from ProLink Healthcare.